nonyeomd/nonyeomd/README.md

 # Software Engineer, Generative AI/ML

+## Engineering products that customers love and use to connect— not just with their community— but different versions of their past selves.

 As a third-generation medical doctor, Nonye leverages over 20 years of experience in people and operations to engineer products and services that people want.

 She uses machine learning as a force multiplier to discover novel patterns in consumer behavior and coaches teams to improve resource distribution pipelines.